 If you want to paint the Mona Lisa, feel free.
 It’s your pumpkin, which means you get to paint it your way, so if you do choose to paint a face, it can be any face you’d like.
 It can even be a self-portrait!

 7. Fruits and Veggies

-Fall produces some of the most delicious and beautiful (and tasty) fruits and vegetables you can imagine.
-Our favorite, of course, is the apple.
-There are so many different types of apples; why not pick your favorite fruit or vegetable and paint different versions of it all over your pumpkin?
+Fall produces some of the most delicious and beautiful fruits and vegetables you can imagine.
+So why not pick your favorite fruit or vegetable and paint different versions of it all over your pumpkin?

-We can’t talk about painting a pumpkin without talking about Halloween-themed images.
+We can’t talk about learning how to paint pumpkins without talking about Halloween-themed images.
 How about a few ghosts and ghouls flying around on the pumpkin?
 Or, a few witches cackling around a pot, brewing a potion?
 Even something simple and cute, like a pumpkin within a pumpkin would work.

 9. Add Some Texture

-No matter what you decide to paint, it’s always fun to add layers once you’re done.
+No matter what you decide to paint as you figure out how to paint pumpkins, it’s always fun to add layers once you’re done.
 Feel free to get creative with this part!

-You can use stickers, rhinestones, puffed paint (as mentioned above), yarn, flowers, vines, leaves, strings with lights, strings with bells, henna, or glitter glue, just to name a few options.
-There are a multitude of ways to add texture to your pumpkin, once it’s painted.
+You can use stickers, rhinestones, puffed paint, yarn, flowers, vines, leaves, strings with lights, strings with bells, henna, or glitter glue, just to name a few options.
+There are a multitude of ways to add texture to your pumpkin, once it’s painted!

-The beautiful thing about watercolors is that you don’t actually have to paint anything concrete to create beauty on your surface of choice.
-Like we mentioned earlier, it may be worth having a plan when it comes to your design, but there is also equal merit in free styling when it comes to art projects.
+The beautiful thing about learning how to paint pumpkins is that you don’t actually have to paint anything concrete to create beauty on your surface of choice.
+As we mentioned earlier, it may be worth having a plan when it comes to your design, but there is also equal merit in freestyling!

 You can take your sponge or your soft brush and get wacky with the colors.
 Paint an array of colors together or lines and streaks where you please.
 It doesn’t matter what you do as long as you have fun with it!